mdjorup/AnalyticsProjects/README.md

 ## Volatility_Forecasting
 Here is my submission for the Optiver Volatility Forcasting competition.
 My strategy was to extract features from the order book dataset and perform a regression analysis.
 It turns out that the volatility of the second level of the order book is highly correlated with the next 10 minute market price volatility.

+## FourierTransform
+Here is a short notebook demonstrating the Fourier transformation and the inverse Fourier transformation to an example image.
+It shows that we can take a noisy image, apply the Fourier transformation, reduce the image to keeping certain low frequencies (100, 400, 1600 pixels of 512x512 image) and reconstruct a smoothed image that is similar to the original through the inverse Fourier Transform.